Perturbation theory models for LSST-era galaxy clustering: tests with sub-percent mock catalog measurements in Fourier and configuration space: Data methods

 \subsection{Power spectrum measurement}

 We compute the galaxy power spectrum ($P_{\rm gg}$), the galaxy-matter cross power spectrum ($P_{\rm gm}$), and the matter power spectrum ($P_{\rm mm}$) using the publicly available \texttt{nbodykit} package \cite{Hand_2018}.
 We interpolate the galaxy and dark matter density fields of the entire simulation volume onto a $1536^3$ mesh using a Cloud In Cell assignment scheme and compute the relevant power spectra in 300 logarithmically spaced bins between $0.01$ and $2.8 \ h/{\rm Mpc}$.
-We then remove two Fourier modes with excess power as described in Appendix \ref{Appendix:Excess_Pow} and rebin the measured power spectra into 50 logarithimically spaced bins between $0.035$ and $2.8 \ h/{\rm Mpc}$.
+We then remove two Fourier modes with excess power as described in Appendix \ref{Appendix:Excess_Pow} and rebin the measured power spectra into 80 logarithimically spaced bins between $0.035$ and $2.8 \ h/{\rm Mpc}$.

 We estimate the power spectra covariance using the subsample covariance obtained by dividing the entire simulation volume into 64 equally sized subboxes and computing $P_{\rm gg}, \ P_{\rm gm},$ and $P_{\rm mm}$ within each subbox.
+The covariance matrix is then rescaled to apply to the full simulation volume of $27 \ ({\rm Gpc}/h)^3$.
 We inflate the diagonal of our covariance estimate by 5\% to ensure stability of our model fits which require inverting the covariance matrix.
-A detailed discussion of this adjustment and its implications on our results is included in Appendix \ref{Appendix:Covariance_Adjustment}.
+Note that our covariance does not account for the non-periodicity of the subboxes when computing the power spectra; however, we expect the impact of this to be small on the scales of our analysis ($0.035$ to $0.9 \ h/{\rm Mpc}$) as the subboxes have a boxsize of 750 ${\rm Mpc}/h$.
+Moreover, these non-periodic effects should largely cancel out in our final analysis in which we consider only the ratios $P_{\rm gg}/P_{\rm mm}$ and $P_{\rm gm}/P_{\rm mm}$.
+A detailed discussion of our covariance matrix estimation techniques and their implications on our results is included in Appendix \ref{Appendix:Covariance_Adjustment}.

 In Figure \ref{fig:figure1} we show the computed power spectra for the three $r$-band limited galaxy samples, as well as the galaxy-matter cross correlation coefficient $r \equiv {P_{\rm gm}}/{\sqrt{P_{\rm mm}P_{\rm gg}}}$.
+We do not subtract shot-noise from $P_{\rm gg}$ in this figure.